kahlail/escape_the_central_finite_curve/README.md

 <li>Build an app that does not store sensitive information (such as passowrds) directly in an .env file.</li>

-<li>Deepen my practical understanding of the role of APIs in production and micro-services so I can build one in my next mini-project.</li>
+<li>Deepen my practical understanding of the role of APIs in production and micro-services.</li>
 </ol>

 ## Tech Stack